 Note: this post only covers the Rehearsal Edit, hence First Impressions.
-A full review will be published when I have tried the full version, due to be released on 30 September 2020!
+A full review has been published!

 I'm always excited when a new rhythm game is about to be released, and this time, it's Project SEKAI COLORFUL STAGE!
 The game features the acclaimed Virtual Singers from Crypton Future Media, including Hatsune Miku, alongside original characters created for the game.